-Vietnamese coffee is strong and smooth and along with the usual coffee drinks found throughout the country, Hanoi has a few fun drinks that are popular in the city, notably coconut coffee and egg coffee.
+Vietnamese coffee is strong and smooth.
+Along with the usual coffee drinks found throughout the country, Hanoi has a few fun drinks that are popular in the city, notably coconut coffee and egg coffee.
 Both are absolutely delicious!

-We passed away some of the afternoon in the brightly coloured Note Cafe on corner between the Old Quarter and the lake to try these coffee treats and have some absolutely delicious red velvet cake, after two weeks travelling Vietnam, the one thing I was missing was my sweet treats!
-The cafe is covered in post it notes with messages from its customers, both travellers and locals alike.
+We passed away some of the afternoon in the brightly coloured Note Coffee cafe on the corner between the Old Quarter and the lake to try these coffee treats.
+We also treated ourselves to some absolutely delicious red velvet cake, after two weeks travelling Vietnam, the one thing I was missing was my sweet treats!
+The cafe is covered in post-it notes with messages from its customers, both travellers and locals alike.
 We grabbed a table with a view of the lake and left our mark.

 Enjoy the local food

-There’s some great spots to eat in the Old Quarter and we found a particular favourite, New Day, which was a good mix of locals and tourists, reasonably priced, and great local food.
-The fried chicken with lime and the deep fried squid were incredible.
+There are some great spots to eat in the Old Quarter.
+We found a particular favourite, New Day, which was a good mix of locals and tourists, reasonably priced, and had great local food.
+The fried chicken with lime and the deep-fried squid were incredible.

-Make sure to have some pho, the dish is apparently local to Hanoi/the North, along with the local style spring rolls.
+Make sure to have some pho while you’re in Hanoi.
+The noodle soup dish is apparently local to Hanoi/the North, along with the local-style spring rolls.
 Not sure where to start?
-There’s plenty of street food tours you can book to try some local favourites.
+There are plenty of street food tours you can book to try some local favourites.

 Take a trip to Halong Bay or Sapa (or both!)

-Many tours to these areas leave from Hanoi and can either be booked in advance or through an agency when you arrive.
+Many tours to these areas leave from Hanoi.
+You can book them in advance or through an agency when you arrive.

-We didn’t have enough time to explore Sapa (next time I hope!) but the Northern region is known for its beauty of the rice terraces, unique culture, and great places for hiking.
+We didn’t have enough time to explore Sapa (next time I hope!).
+But the Northern region is known for its beauty of rice terraces, unique culture, and great places for hiking.

-Getting there: Many visitors to Vietnam choose to start their journey in Hanoi, flying into the international airport.
-A cab will cost you about $20 to the Old Quarter from Noi Bai International Airport or you can use the Grab app (South East Asia’s version of Uber) for $12-15.
+Many visitors to Vietnam choose to start their journey in Hanoi, flying into the international airport.
+A cab will cost you about $20 to the Old Quarter from Noi Bai International Airport.
+Or, you can use the Grab app (South East Asia’s version of Uber) for $12-15.

-Where to stay: I’d highly recommend staying in the Old Quarter as you’ll be right by the night markets and tons to eat and drink.
+I’d highly recommend staying in the Old Quarter as you’ll be right by the night markets and have tons to eat and drink.
 We only ventured beyond this area to visit the prison and walk near the tracks.
 We stayed at Antique Angel and it was great!

-Weather: Unlike the southern parts of the country, Hanoi is slightly cooler and has four seasons, which was a relief after spending two weeks in the hotter parts of the country.
-In mid-October, it was still in the 20’s Celsius and the humidity meant my wavy hair looked like a lion’s mane for most of the time we were there.
+Unlike the southern parts of the country, Hanoi is slightly cooler and has four seasons, which was a relief after spending two weeks in the hotter parts of the country.
+In mid-October, Hanoi was still in the 20s Celsius but the humidity meant my wavy hair looked like a lion’s mane for most of the time we were there.